modmore/docs/en/01_Commerce/v1/50_Modules/Address_Validation/EUVat_Validator.md

 </div>
 ````

-## HMRC Application & Credentials
+## HMRC Application & Credentials (Commerce v1.2.0-rc3 only)

+> Note: Authentication for the HMRC API is only required in v1.2.0-rc3.
+It's recommended to upgrade to v1.2.0-rc4, which allows unauthenticated access after HMRC opened the API.

 HMRC requires VAT number verification requests to be authenticated, so you'll need to [start by registering a developer account or signing in to the HMRC Developer Hub](https://developer.service.hmrc.gov.uk/api-documentation).

 [In your account](https://developer.service.hmrc.gov.uk/developer/applications), choose to either create a Sandbox or Production application.
 For testing purposes, the sandbox can be used immediately while the production usage requires HMRC approval.

 For sandbox credentials: